Pithipatis of Magadha: Relations with neighbours

 The sway of the Pithipatis at its peak seems to have extended from the Gaya and Magadha region up to the western and southern parts of Munger district as an inscription from a Pithipati ruler has been found in the village of Arma in Munger.
 The Ramacharitam notes that the Pithipatis paid a nominal nod to the Pala Empire but managed their own internal affairs.
 It is likely that once the Pala dynasty ended they switched their allegiance to other powers although they seem to have regained their power following the invasion of Bakhtiyar Khalji.
 Inscriptional evidence shows they may have helped in repairing the Odantapuri monastery situated 70 km from Bodh Gaya.
 A thirteenth-century stone inscription also confirms that the Pithipatis donated land to the Telhara monastery.
-The 13th century Tibetan pilgrim, Dharmasvamin, also writes about how the Pithipati kings patronised the monks of Nalanda including the abbot at the time, Rahulashribhadra.
+The 13th century Tibetan pilgrim, Dharmasvamin, also writes about how the Pithipati kings patronised the monks of Nalanda including the abbot at the time, Rahula Shribhadra.